MrGallo/classroom-examples/02-if-statements/01-boolean-operators-practice.md

 5. `x + 5 == z`

 ## Truth Tables
 Complete the truth tables for the following *Boolean operators*.
-For each operator, give a real-life example, in english and in pseudo code of the the operator in an if statement.
+For each operator, give **three** real-life example, in english and in pseudo code of the the operator in an if statement.
 See below `AND` for an example.

 ### AND
 For `and`, both conitions need to evaluate to `True`.